 According to the site plan dated January 21, 2016, the developer proposes to construct 14 multi-unit buildings, containing a total of 79 units on 8.34 acres for an overall density of 9.4 units per acre.
 The maximum allowed density is 12 dwelling units per acre.
 The number of units in a building ranges from four to seven.
 Buildings with seven units will be approximately 180 feet long.
 The maximum building length allowed is 250 feet.
 Rear-loaded and front-loaded units are proposed.
 Units along Dunwoody Village Parkway will front on the Parkway but be rear-loaded; all other units will be front-loaded.
-Two dimensions of units are proposed: units with master on main will be approximately 32 feet wide, and units without master on main will be approximately 24 feet wide.
-All units are proposed to be 44 feet deep.
-Master on main units may be front-loaded or rear-loaded.
+Two dimensions of units are proposed: units with master on main will be approximately 32 feet wide, and units without master on main units may be front-loaded or rear-loaded.
 The applicant has stated units will be a maximum of three stories in height.

 The applicant will use high quality façade building materials such as brick and/or stone, which is required by the Dunwoody Village Overlay (DVO), with hardiplank and/or fibercement siding to be used as an accent material and for architectural projections only.
 All units will have a wooden deck.
-The applicant has provided photographs that depict what the buildings may look like, but project-specific elevation drawings that identify external materials have not been provided to staff.
+The applicant has provided photographs that depict what the buildings may look like, but project-specific elevation drawings have not been provided to staff.
 A cabana and pool are shown on the plan.
 A mail kiosk will be provided but is not shown on the site plan.
 The applicant previously provided a list of interior features and amenities, although that document was not submitted with their most recent application submittal.
 An excerpt from that document that provides details on interior amenities is attached.

 The site plan dated January 4, 2016 showed 23 end units with master on main.
-The current plan does not indicate specific locations of master on main units.
+The current plan, dated January 21, 2016, does not indicate specific locations of master on main units.
 The applicant stated the location of master on main units is later to be determined as the market dictates, which staff finds reasonable.
 Planning Commission recommended a minimum of 28 master on main units.
 Staff's recommendation is that 25% of units contain master on main (20 units).
 This is consistent with research staff has performed for 'non-age restricted' housing.
 As recommended by staff, all units will be designed with stacked extra closets with the option of having an elevator installed.
 One model unit will contain an elevator.
+(See "Update" section above).